Succession Planning - An Exit Strategy For Selling Your Business

-One of the most crucial decisions in the life of a business is deciding how you will exit the business - will you sell it or pass it on to family members?
+One of the most crucial decisions in the life of a business is deciding how you will exit the business - will you:

 Plan for your retirement and the sale of your business

 Developing and implementing a well-designed plan is essential to the long term success of the business you've created.
-For your business to be a truly saleable asset, you need to create systems that make the business less dependent on you.
+The most important thing is to get your house in order:

 Due diligence is about ensuring that a buyer is fully informed and that there will be no future unpleasant surprises.
 It enables the buyer to rely on his or her own investigations, information gathered and judgment about whether or not the business is a sound investment.
 The business records need to be sufficient for the purposes of due diligence by a prospective buyer, trustee or extended family.
 We can guide you through the due diligence process.